 - an apple, or a piece of whatever fruit is in season

 - a serving of low-fat cottage cheese

 Vow that for every hour you're in front of a screen, you'll spend 10 minutes exercising.
 You don't even need the video if you take a fast walk around the block or do jumping jacks, squat kicks, leg raises, push ups, or even some house cleaning or decluttering during every commercial break.
 But really, who's more fun to work out with than Jane Fonda?

 One night a week, leave the TV, computer, phones, and tablets off.
 Use your living room to play charades, Simon Says (funny when adults play too!), Twister, or balloon volleyball.
 Build a blanket fort.
 Or expand your living space by playing tag in and around the house.
 Let your body and brain take a break from electronic stimulation.

-5. Do more jobs without labor-saving devices.
+5. Do more without labor-saving devices.

 Some home chores can provide the benefits of leisure.
 They can be relaxing and meditative, a chance for social bonding, or even a mini workout.